RoyalHaskoningDHV/annotation-protocol/README.md

 The `AnnotationProtocol` allows for more thorough `isinstance` checks in python.
 Specifically, it adds the following functionality beyond `typing.Protocol`.

-1. Check that all attributes from `protocol` are present in the class `other`.
+1. Check that all attributes from the class `other` that should adhere to the `protocol` are present in it.
 2. Attributes, input arguments and return arguments need ot have the same type annotations between `protocol` and `other`.

 Author: [Royal HaskoningDHV](https://global.royalhaskoningdhv.com/)